-No. Kind of development or activity Proponent Relevant TNSP column 1 column 2 column 3 1.
+M. Kind of development or activity Proponent Relevant TNSP No. column 1 column 2 column 3 1 .
 A new transmission line between two networks, or within a transmission network, that is anticipated to have a material internetwork impact is commissioned.
 Network Service Provider in respect of the new transmission line.
 Proponent and the Transmission Network Service Provider in respect of any network to which the transmission line is connected.
-2. An existing transmission line between two networks, or within a transmission network, that is anticipated to have a material internetwork impact is augmented or substantially modified. or modification of the Proponent and the Transmission Network Service Provider in respect of any network to which the transmission line is connected.
-3. A new generating unit or facility of a Customer or a network development is commissioned that is anticipated to have a material inter-network impact .
-Generator in respect of the generator in respect of the associated connection assets.
+2. An existing transmission line between two networks, or within a transmission network, that is anticipated to have a material internetwork impact is augmented or substantially modified.
+Network Service Provider in respect of the augmentation or modification of the transmission line.
+Proponent and the Transmission Network Service Provider in respect of any network to which the transmission line is connected.
+3. A new generating unit or facility of a Customer or a network development is commissioned that is anticipated to have a material inter-network impact.
+Generator in respect of the generating unit and associated connection assets.
 Customer in respect of the facility and associated connection assets.
-Network Service Provider in respect of the relevant network.
+Metwork Service Provider in respect of the relevant network.
 Transmission Network Service Provider in respect of any network to which the generating unit, facility or network development is connected and, if a network development, then also the Proponent.
 4. Setting changes are made to any power system stabilisers as a result of a generating unit, facility of a Customer or network development being commissioned, modified or replaced.
 Generator in respect of the generating unit.
 Customer in respect of the facility.
-Network Service Provider in respect of the relevant network.
+Aletwork Service Provider in respect of the relevant network.
 Transmission Network Service Provider in respect of any transmission network to which the generating unit, facility or network development is connected.
-5. Setting changes are made to any power system stabilisers as a result of a decision by AEMO , which are not covered by item 4 in this table.
+5. Setting changes are made to any power system stabilisers as a result of a decision by AEMO, which are not covered by item 4 in this table.
 AEMO None.
 6. AEMO determines that a test is required to verify the performance of the power system in light of the results of planning studies or simulations of one or more system incidents.
-AEMO None.
+AEMO None:

-$^{\rm 4}$ See NER clause 5.7.7(a) Chart 1 for original table
+2-See NER clause 5.7.7(a) Chart 1 for original table

-APPENDIX G. INFORMATION TO BE DOCUMENTED IF INTER-NETWORK TESTING IS NOT REQUIRED FOR ANY REASON
+Appendix G.APPENDIX A. INFORMATION TO BE DOCUMENTED IF INTER-NETWORK TESTING IS NOT REQUIRED FOR ANY REASON